-The id2 Program is an Olympic Development Program (ODP) as approved by the United States Olympic Committee and U.S. Soccer Federation.
+The id2 Program is an Olympic Development Program (ODP) approved by the United States Olympic Committee and the U.S. Soccer Federation.

-Note: Beginning in Fall 2013 with the creation of the U.S. Soccer Development Academy U-14 age group, full-time U-14 Academy players are not eligible to participate in the id2 Program.
+NOTE: U.S. Soccer Development Academy full-time Academy players are not eligible to participate in the id2 Program.
 This is due to U.S. Soccer rules that prohibit full-time Academy players from participating in outside soccer leagues and events.
-Developmental players in the Academy’s U-14 age group, however, are still eligible to participate in the id2 Program.
+Developmental players in the Academy, however, are still eligible to participate in the id2 Program.

-Targeted birth years are established every year in consultation with U.S. Soccer in order to align with the scouting priorities for the U-14 National Teams.
+Targeted birth years are established every year in consultation with U.S. Soccer in order to align with the scouting priorities for the 14-U National Teams.

-The current id2 Program cycle targets boys born in 2001 and girls born in 2000.
-As such, these age groups are the focus of our current scouting and recommendation process.
-Four id2 Training Camps will be held in 2014, and the cycle will culminate with National Selection programming in early 2015.
+The current cycle targeting boys born in 2004 and girls born in 2003 includes id2 Training Camps in 2017 and National Selection programming in 2018.

-The cycle targeting boys born in 2000 and girls born in 1999 included four id2 Training Camps held in 2013, and National Selection programming will take place in early 2014.
-Recommendations are no longer being accepted for these age groups.
+The previous cycle, which targeted boys born in 2003 and girls born in 2002, included four id2 Training Camps in 2016 and will include National Selection programming in 2017.

 A comprehensive national scouting and recommendation program is used to form a pool from which top players are invited to attend an id2 Training Camp.
 At the camp, players work with some of the nation’s best coaches, play with and against some of the nation’s best players in their age group, and are scouted by on-site U.S. Soccer staff.
 In addition to on-field sessions, the camps feature guest speakers, lectures/classroom sessions and other offerings, which make for a multi-faceted learning experience.